flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 ## Support / need help with the Source code?

-For support and help, check the [Shop](https://soundflow.tebex.io/category/fivem) for my Contact Infos, but actually I only give customer support.
+For support and help, check the [Discord](https://discord.gg/FWThk29dgZ)

 ## License